KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/07/03

+- Fixes an issue where certain characters' ability effects, map models, and gameplay are displayed abnormally when using certain Android devices.

 ■2024/06/26

 - Fixes an issue where it's not possible to obtain credit rewards for Trailblazers who have provided support characters for friends to use when they successfully challenge a Planar Ornament Extraction stage.
 The Express Crew will offer 120,000 credits as compensation via the in-game mail for Trailblazers who heave reached Trailblaze Level 4 or above before 2024/06/26 23:59:00 (global).
 We ask that Trailblazers log in and collect the contents of their mail before 2024/07/27 23:59:00 (global).
 The mail will expire in 30 days.
 Please collect your rewards promptly.